Iowa CPA Exam & License Requirements

 • 24 credit hours in Accounting with at least one course in each of financial accounting, auditing, taxation, and management accounting

-• 24 credit hours of business-related courses such as finance, management, marketing, economics, and business law
+• Courses such as finance, management, marketing, economics, and business law

 Work Experience